 This bill is the strictest law banning abortion to be passed since the strides made by Roe v.
 Wade in 1973, which allows abortions to be performed upon request before a fetus is “viable” outside the uterus, which is usually around 24-28 weeks.
 Eight other states have also passed new, oppressive bills in 2019, which have made it more difficult or close to impossible to access abortions.
 These rollbacks have led to widespread pro-choice organization and outrage on the streets and the internet.

 A Lack of Accessibility

-Every person deserves access to both appropriate and affordable medical assistance and to reproductive autonomy.
+Every person deserves access to both appropriate and affordable medical assistance and reproductive autonomy.
 However, the pro-choice movement needs to respect and include the experiences of all people if it wants to create meaningful and lasting change.
 The movement needs to not make exclusionary concessions that only make room for certain kinds of people in order to achieve mainstream success.

 It is disingenuous to suggest that all Americans are given an equal chance to lead successful and fulfilling lives.
 Reviewing a history book shows that people’s lives are valued differently based on how removed they are from the ideal “American” that society is generally catered to.
-This value system has affected the treatment certain groups of people are offered and/or subjected to.
+This value system has affected the treatment certain groups of people are subjected to.

 A person’s race and class can heavily affect their access to proper reproductive healthcare.
-When the mainstream feminist movement discusses
+When the mainstream feminist movement discusses the

 A History of Exclusion